contentful/integration-test-utils/README.md

 #### Clean up Test Spaces

-Deletes spaces whose names start with the prefix `%` and which where created prior to a specific threshold time.
+Deletes spaces whose names start with the prefix `%` and which were created prior to a specific threshold time.
 The threshold defaults to one hour (60 * 60 * 1000 ms).
 The function has a `dryRun` option, which lists all spaces to be deleted.
 ```ts
 // Deletes all spaces starting with '%'